 SoftMeter - Usage analytics for desktop software (Windows, MacOS X)

-SoftMeter (former libAppTelemetry) shows you how users around the world use your desktop application, how many they are, how often they run it, which are the most popular features, and much more.
+SoftMeter is an application analytics library that reveals how users around the world use your desktop application, how many they are, how often they run it, which are the most popular features, and much more.

-SoftMeter is a software library that brings run-time statistics (also known as usage analytics) to your desktop software/shareware, in an easy, quick, and free way.
-With SoftMeter you can understand what matters most to your users, spot problems, bugs and optimise your software.
+SoftMeter (former libAppTelemetry) brings run-time statistics (also known as usage analytics) to your desktop software/shareware, in an easy, quick, and free way.
+With SoftMeter you can understand what matters most to your users, spot problems, and optimise your software.

 Include the SoftMeter library in your software and you will be able to answer questions like:

 - How many users install my software per month?

 - What is default language on their computer?

 - Is there an operating system where one version of my software has very low adoption? (an indication of a bug)

 - How many active users do I have?